 Be sure to sit down occasionally and create alongside your child so you can observe firsthand their artistic expression and creativity unfold.
 I cherish our time making art together and the joyfulness it brings to our days.
 And I know it makes my girls feel extra special when Mama joins them!

 Do you have any additional tips or tricks to share when it comes to organizing art supplies and materials?
-I’d love if you’d share them in the comments below!
+Please leave me a note in the comments below!